Who we are

 Bob Gimlich, Treasurer

-Bob Gimlich is a former biologist, sysadmin, and programmer, and a relatively new Rhode Island resident.
+Bob Gimlich is a former biologist, sysadmin, and programmer, and a recent transplant to Rhode Island from Boston.
 He bikes for errands and recreation, and likes to support bicycling in Providence as a frequent farmers market bike valet volunteer.
 Bob is eager to help RI Bike in any way he can, and minding the bookkeeping and finances is just his geeky cup of tea.